How to Play the FinTech Game Like a Pro

 Anyone in the space can attest, innovating in a vast financial marketplace spanning the globe with millions of big name players isn’t breezy.
 The opportunity to leverage a colossal amount of data, coupled with the possibility of hitting the jackpot makes for a competitive environment.
 A deep commitment to the promise of financial technology help our residents jump out of bed in the morning.
 “Though some people want to deny it, money is the one thing that is consistent across all societies, and there are really no other industries where the aggregate market size is a couple trillion dollars a day.
 It’s really exciting to be in a space that is so important because it is fundamental to all of society, every day.
 In some ways this industry is so cutting edge, yet in other cases it is 35 years behind.
 The applications that FinTech Sandbox startups are building with this data can be deployed anywhere in the world.
 To think about the impact these new financial technologies can have around the world, the impact is astronomical,” says Zac.

-Now that you’ve gained these insights, you’re better positioned to build great financial solutions and teams with fewer missteps along the way.
 This is not all.
 FinTech Sandbox residents have a lot more advice to share.
-If you’d like to engage with these entrepreneurs, or learn more about FinTech Sandbox resources, you can join the conversation here.
+If you’d like to engage with these entrepreneurs, or learn more about FinTech Sandbox resources, join the conversation.

 Originally published at fintechsandbox.org.